biopython/biopython/Doc/Tutorial/chapter_align.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``counts`` method counts the number of identities, mismatches, aligned
-letters, and agaps (insertions and deletions) of an alignment.
+letters, and gaps (insertions and deletions) in an alignment.
 The return
-value is an ``AlignmentCounts`` object, from which the counts can be obtained
+value is an ``AlignmentCounts`` object:
-as properties.

 .. cont-doctest